 Important requirements are 1) Signatures at all required places; 2) Notarization of the application form; 3) Required filing fee, and 4) All enclosures and financial statements as stated in the form.
 It is important to note that the license expires on 30 June every year and has to be renewed by 30 April before it expires.

 How much does it cost to obtain a Nevada Money Transmitter License?

 During the whole process of obtaining a Money Transmitter License in Nevada, several costs should be taken into consideration.
 Such are: Initial Application Fee ($375), Initial Licensing Fee ($300), and Renewal Fee ($300), Annual assessment fee of $300.
 The minimum Net worth of $100,000 according to GAAP is required.
-Surety Bond should be minimum $10,000 plus $5,000 for each branch location where the business is conducted through an agent.
-Legal Fees vary between $8,000 and 12,000 USD.
+Surety Bond should be a minimum of $10,000 plus $5,000 for each branch location where the business is conducted through an agent.
+Legal Fees vary between $8,000 and $12,000.